MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/software-defined-networks/paas-only.md

 >- Are other PaaS deployments planned beyond the current solution?
 >- Does the organization have plans for other future cloud migrations?
 >
-> The answers to these questions would not preclude a team from choosing a PaaS only option, but should be considered before making this decision.
+> The answers to these questions would not preclude a team from choosing a PaaS only option but should be considered before making this decision.

 ## Next steps